nucleartide/Breadforge/Readme.md

 In the book *A Playful Production Process*, the author Richard Lemarchand breaks the process of game development into four stages: ideation, pre-production, production, and post-production.

 Much like the chapters of a novel, I tell the story of Breadforge's development through its cumulative pull requests.
-For some of the batches, I also narrate their development in the form of a "painlog".
+For some of the pull requests, I also narrate their development in the form of a "painlog".

 Devlogs are about *me*; painlogs are about *you*.
 Instead of describing what I've done, a painlog describes the general *pain point* behind a batch of pull requests, and what you can take away from my struggles.